davelongdev/astro-blog-project/README.md

 # Astro Starter Kit: Minimal

 ```
-console.log("Hello to the World from Spaceship Earth")
+console.log("Hello to the World from Spaceship Earth");
 ```

 ## 🚀 Project Info